16 Best Lens for Event Photography: (2023 Guide & Reviews)

 And this matches up great if you’re shooting an electronic shutter.

-No one will hear the shutter because it’s completely silent, and no one will listen to any pull focus or mechanisms inside the lens.
+The shutter is completely silent, and no one will hear any pull focus or mechanisms inside the lens.

 Now, in most of the receptions I shoot, there’s a lot of low or changing light with DJs, and the lens has been fantastic.

-The great thing about having the zoom lens is that you can capture the moments I’m looking for.
-I’m looking for really quick moments, emotional moments.
+The great thing about having the zoom lens is that it lets me quickly capture the emotional moments I’m looking for.

 Now, there are two main negatives with this lens, and you already know the first one is it doesn’t go wide enough, and the remedy for that is simple: you have to get the 17 to 28 lens to pair up with this.